Trowbridge e-scooter rider crashes into parked car while drugged – banned from driving for 2½ years

-Macaulay Whittaker, of Jenkins Street, appeared at Salisbury Magistrates’ Court on Thursday (December 19), where he pleaded guilty to multiple charges, including drug driving, careless driving, driving without a licence, and driving without insurance.
+At Salisbury Magistrates’ Court on December 19, Whittaker pleaded guilty to drug driving, careless driving, driving without a licence, and without insurance.

-“The owner of the vehicle had not long exited it.
-If Whittaker had collided with him, it could have caused serious injury,” PC Windsor-Hichens said.
+“The owner of the vehicle had just exited it.
+If Whittaker had hit him, it could have caused serious injury,” the officer said.

-“Privately owned e-scooters are illegal to ride on public roads unless in designated trial areas, which require a valid driving licence and insurance.
-There are no trial areas for e-scooters within Swindon or Wiltshire, making it against the law to ride them on public roads.”
+“Privately owned e-scooters are illegal on public roads unless in designated trial areas.
+Using them requires a valid driving licence and insurance.
+There are no such trial areas in Swindon or Wiltshire, so riding them on public roads here is against the law.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.